openebs-archive/openebs-docs/docs/setupstoragepools.md

 ### By Using Manual Method

-In manual method, you can select the required disks and use it in the below yaml file which will create cStor pool using these selected disks.
+In manual method, you can select the required disks and use it in the below YAML file which will create cStor pool using these selected disks.

 You can create a YAML file named *openebs-config.yaml* and add below contents to it for creating storage pool with striped manner.